Contacts

 lines that match err condition to err.txt.

-Sign ! after the name of the condition in rule expression means that RegExp Extractor will stop processing rules if the line matches the condition from this rule.
-If we omit ! in our example then RegExp Extractor will save the line sent ok: blocked to the both files: sent-ok.txt and blocked.txt.
+Sign ! after the name of the condition in the rule expression means that RegExp Extractor will stop processing rules if the line matches the condition from this rule.
+If we omit ! in our example then RegExp Extractor will save the string "sent ok: blocked" to the both files: sent-ok.txt and blocked.txt.

-$L means taht you need to extract WHOLE the line.
+Example: blocked!~sent-ok:$L. In this example$L means that we need to extract the WHOLE line.
 Not only the sub-string that matches the regular expression.

 Example 4.